-Ancestry.com Library Edition is a version of Ancestry.com that libraries, genealogical societies, and other institutions can use and purchase subscriptions to at more economical prices.
-This lets people in the surrounding area briefly use Ancestry.com free-of-charge, without having to sign up for a personal subscription!
+Ancestry's Library Edition is a version of Ancestry.com that libraries, genealogical societies, and other institutions can use and purchase subscriptions to at more economical prices.
+This lets people in the surrounding area briefly use Ancestry free-of-charge, without having to sign up for a personal subscription!

-Unfortunately, as Ancestry.com is a genealogy research website designed for personal use, there are certain features that are unavailable in the Library Edition.
-For example, when using Ancestry.com Library Edition, you cannot build your own family tree, nor can you contribute information to someone else's family tree.
-You also cannot post a message on the message boards for Ancestry.com, or send a private message to another Ancestry.com user.
+Unfortunately, as Ancestry is a genealogy research website designed for personal use, there are certain features that are unavailable in the Library Edition.
+For example, when using its library edition, you cannot build your own family tree, nor can you contribute information to someone else's family tree.
+You also cannot post a message on the message boards for Ancestry.com, or send a private message to another Ancestry user.
 However, you can still view information that others have put on their family trees (assuming that they have made their family trees public), and you can still view messages that others have left on the message boards for Ancestry.com.

 In addition, you cannot buy any extra products from Ancestry.com while using Library Edition, and there are certain databases that will be unable to access, including: